Heiwa Peace Project

 In the meantime, Bryan Reichhardt and Shizumi Manale traveled to Japan to meet with the more than twenty artists that Shizumi had located.
 Relationships were established between the alumni of the Honkawa School and the congregants of All Souls, and the church decided to send a six-person delegation to Hiroshima with the original drawings made by the living artists.
 The drawings were exhibited during Peace Week 2010 in the restored original building of the Honkawa School, which had been bombed on August 6, 1945, killing over four hundred children and their teachers.
 The building is now a museum dedicated to peace.
 The trip, the art exhibition, and interviews with the surviving artists were documented by the filmmakers.

 The completed film, “Pictures from a Hiroshima Schoolyard,” was released in 2013.
-The trailer can be viewed at www.hiroshimaschoolyard.com/seethefilm/.
+Watch the Trailer.

 For more information about the Hiroshima Children’s Drawings, contact Mel Hardy (melvin.hardy@gmail.com).